 Required Postings

-The following is an index of website posting requirements that are addressed in the legal reference material of the policy manual (Section CQA), which can be found HERE.
+The following is an index of website posting requirements that are addressed in the legal reference material of the policy manual (Section CQA), which can be found Technology Resources PDF.
 This list is not all-inclusive and does not address postings that are required in response to a specific incident, or postings required under special circumstances.

 UCISD Required Website Information and Postings